-With LoadNinja, you can test your single-page application the same way you do for regular web applications.
-You can reproduce the website user’s experience during the recording, then command the virtual users to perform the same actions you have performed, enabling you to run load, scalability, and performance tests.
+LoadNinja has functionality to run scripts against single-page applications in the same way as it runs scripts against regular web applications.
+After reproducing a website user’s experience during recording, command virtual users to perform the same actions you performed to run load, scalability, and performance tests.

-In LoadNinja, such steps are called the synthetic steps.
-Each synthetic step is implied to be a logical block that combines the actions the user performs on a specific screen of the application.
+In LoadNinja, such steps are called synthetic steps.
+Each synthetic step is a logical block that combines the actions the user performs on a specific screen of the application.

-To create synthetic steps, click on the toolbar of the web test recorder:
+Select Add > Step on the toolbar of the script recorder:

-In the subsequent dialog, you can name the step as you like:
+In the subsequent dialog, name the step as you like:

-To try out testing single-page applications, create a web test against the Fonty website:
+To try out testing single-page applications, create a script to test the Fonty website:

 It is a single-page application that can replace the font on any website with one of the fonts from Fonty's database.